 In order to bound \eqref{eq:alpha1residue}, we first remark that the exponential factor is

 and it follows that the exponential zero set is

-Using the first of these\footnote{For the other exponential zero set the answer is virtually identical.}, it is not hard to see that the shifted version of \eqref{eq:alpha1residue} (to $\re(\alpha_2)=\kappa_2:=a_2-a_1-2(r_2-\delta-\delta_2)$) is bounded by
+Using the first of these\footnote{For the other exponential zero set the answer is virtually identical.}, and assuming as before that $\tau_2\ge \tau_3$, it is not hard to see that the shifted version of \eqref{eq:alpha1residue}, to $\re(\alpha_2)=\kappa_2:=a_2-a_1-2(r_2-\delta-\delta_2)$, is bounded by